rmcsharry/ernest-site/content/documentation/vcloud-intro.md

 ## Network Limitations

 vCD most network functionality is delivered by the VMWare vShield Edge (vSE) virtual appliance.
 Unfortunately certain key network operations can only be performed by the service provider and are not available to users.
-The include:
+They include:

 * deploying a vSE